nix-community/nix-on-droid/README.md

 3. Target `nix` database is initialized
 4. Support scripts and config files are built with `nix` and the Nix-on-Droid module system
-5. From these, a bootstrap zipball is built and published on an HTTP server
+5. From these, a bootstrap zipball is built and published on an HTTPS server

 User's device: